Estate Planning & Inheritance Tax Resources

 Reliefs and exemptions from Inheritance Tax

-- Donations.
 Any gifts made to a UK charity during a donor’s lifetime, or in his will, are exempt from Inheritance Tax.
 Political donations to any UK political party that has at least two members elected to the House of Commons or has one elected member but the party received at least 150,000 votes are also eligible for relief.
-It is also possible to make donations to certain national institutions such as museums, universities and the National Trust and benefit from the relief.
+It is also possible to make donations to certain national institutions such as museums, universities and the National Trust and benefit from relief.

-- Business Relief.
 Business relief (50% or 100%) can be claimed on qualifying property and buildings, or assets such as unlisted shares or machinery.

-- Agricultural property.
 Agricultural property relief (50% or 100%) can be claimed on farming land, working farmhouses, farm workers' cottages and barns.
 There is no agricultural relief for farm equipment but the equipment may qualify for business relief.

-- Woodland timber.
 There are special reliefs for woodland timber which allow the value of the timber (but not the land on which it sits) to be exempted from an estate.

-- National Heritage.
 There are special rules for national heritage property and famous and important works of art.

-- Annual gifts out of capital.
 Taxpayers may gift up to £3,000 per year to an individual without a charge to Inheritance Tax.
 The annual exemption may be carried forward by one year but not thereafter.

 Potentially Exempt Transfers